-In addition to its pooled bond program, the Authority also issues special obligation bonds under its stand-alone program.
+In addition to its pooled bond program, the Authority also issues special obligation bonds under its stand-alone program and its equipment program.
 Bonds issued under the stand-alone program are secured solely by the local school bonds purchased from one or more specific localities.
 The Authority acts as a conduit issuer under the stand-alone program.
-The Authority also issues obligations to finance technology equipment purchases for local public school systems within the Commonwealth.
+Under the Equipment Notes Program, the Authority issues obligations to finance technology equipment purchases for local public school systems within the Commonwealth.
 These obligations are payable from, or otherwise secured by, the assets and income of the Literary Fund and now benefit from a sum sufficient appropriation from the Commonwealth's General Fund.
-The Authority issued \$111,965,000 in special obligation bonds during the fiscal year and \$55,395,000 under the educational technology equipment note program.
+The Authority issued \$54,110,000 under the educational technology equipment note program.
+No stand-alone bonds were issued during the year.